NalaliiaPV/Visualization-Webinar-funnel/project_details.md

 ### Iteration 2.

-Every day I open Calendly and Zoom, download tables with data, store them in **Google spreadsheets**, process and join the data with formulas, calculate the CRs.
+Every day I open webinar services, download tables with data, store them in **Google spreadsheets**, process and join the data with formulas, calculate the CRs.

 +++ I spend a little less time